jovian-explorer/petitRADTRANS/README.rst

-Welcome to the repository of petitRADTRANS, an easy-to-use code for the calculation of exoplanet spectra. petitRADTRANS allows the calculation of emission or transmission spectra, at low or high resolution, clear or cloudy, and includes a retrieval package to fit a petitRADTRANS model to your spectral data.
+Welcome to the repository of petitRADTRANS, an easy-to-use code for the calculation of exoplanet spectra. petitRADTRANS allows the calculation of emission or transmission spectra, at low or high resolution, clear or cloudy, and includes a retrieval module to fit a petitRADTRANS model to your spectral data.

 Documentation